How do I troubleshoot high CPU utilization on my Amazon OpenSearch Service cluster?

 Use the nodes hot threads API

 If there are constant CPU spikes in your OpenSearch Service cluster, then use the nodes hot threads API.
-The nodes hot threads API acts as a task manager, showing you the breakdown of all resource-intensive threads that are running on your cluster.
+For more information, see Nodes hot threads API on the Elastic website.

 GET _nodes/hot_threads